Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-express/README.md

 const { WebPubSubEventHandler } = require("@azure/web-pubsub-express");
 const handler = new WebPubSubEventHandler("chat", {
   handleConnect: (req, res) => {
-    // Authorize the connection and reject the connection if auth failed res.fail(401, "Unauthorized");
+    // auth the connection and reject the connection if auth failed res.fail(401, "Unauthorized");
     // Or you can use the following to return a detailed error response
     // res.failWith({ code: 401, detail: "Unauthorized" });